mamitech/laravel-sqs-subscriber/readme.md

 }
 ```

-Everytime there is a new message in the queue with topic `user-registered`, laravel will spawn a new instance of
+Everytime there is a new message in the `user-registration` queue with topic of `user-verified`,
-`App\Worker\UserRegisteredListener` and call method `handle` of it by passing a `$message` parameter.
+laravel will spawn a new instance of `App\Worker\UserVerifiedListener` and call method `handle`
+of it by passing a `$message` parameter.

 As you can see, because `message` field inside the message also contains a valid json object, then you can
 directly access array data inside it using `$message['user']`.
 This is because when passing the parameter